 From Ohio History Central

 The Octagon Earthworks consist of a circular earthen enclosure connected to an octagonal enclosure by a short segment of parallel walls.
-The Octagon Earthworks formed one part of the Newark Earthworks, the largest set of geometric earthworks built by the Hopewell culture (100 B.C. to 500 A.D.) of prehistoric Native American people.
+The Octagon Earthworks formed one part of the Newark Earthworks, the largest set of geometric earthworks built by the Hopewell culture (100 B.C. to 500 A.D.) of pre-contact American Indian people.
 The circle encloses about 20 acres and the octagon about 50 acres.

 Ray Hively and Robert Horn, of Earlham College, believe that the Octagon Earthworks served as a sort of astronomical observatory.
 A line extended through the center of the circle and octagon points toward the place on the horizon where the moon rises at its northernmost point in a cycle of moonrises that takes 18.6 years to complete.
 Other moonrise and moonset alignments also are present in the architecture.

 The citizens of Newark and Licking County preserved the Octagon Earthworks by giving the site to the State of Ohio for use as a summer campgrounds for the Ohio National Guard.
 In 1910, Moundbuilders Country Club established a golf course in the area.
-Since 1933, the Ohio Historical Society has owned the site, but it still is managed and operated as a private country club.
+Since 1933, the Ohio History Connection (then, the Ohio Historical Society) has owned the site, but it still is managed and operated as a private country club.